SAP-archive/cloud-s4-sdk-pipeline/doc/operations/operations-guide.md

-## Operations Guide for `cx-server`
+## Operations Guide for Cx Server

-This guide describes life-cycle management of the Continuous Integration and Delivery (CI/CD) infrastructure.
+This guide describes life-cycle management of the Cx Server for Continuous Integration and Delivery.
+The server is controlled with the `cx-server` script.

 ### Introduction